 What is Foster Care Like?

 Fostering is a life-changing experience.
-This is a hugely rewarding role, but it also comes with its challenges.
+This is a hugely rewarding role, but it can also be a challenging one.

-As a foster carer you will be supporting some of the most vulnerable children and young people in the UK and you should be physically and emotionally healthy.
+As a foster carer, you will be supporting some of the most vulnerable young people in your community and you must be physically and emotionally healthy.

-You will attend numerous multi-agency professional meetings about the young person.
-Many of these meetings will discuss future plans for the child such as education, family contact or preparing for independence, and you must advocate strongly for the child’s best interests.
+You will also attend many professional meetings about the children in your care.
+Some of these meetings will discuss future plans for the child such as education, family contact or preparing for independence, and you must advocate strongly for the child’s best interests.